apache/mesos/docs/advanced-contribution.md

 For patches to the core, we ask that you follow the [Mesos C++ Style Guide](c++-style-guide.md).

+The [Mesos Developer Guide](developer-guide.md) contains some best practices and design patterns that are useful for new developers to learn.

 ## Additional Guidance

 The following links provide additional guidance as you get started contributing to Apache Mesos.